FIWARE/tutorials.Media-Streams/README.md

-Once again, the boilerplate plumbing very similar to the previous examples - the code making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and Kurento are unaltered.
+Once again, the boilerplate plumbing very similar to the previous examples - the code making the WebSocket connections between the Web-page and the Application Server, and the connections between the Application Server and the **Kurento Media Server** are unaltered.
 Please refer to the sections above to refresh your understanding

 * Back-End - WebSocket Connection
 * Back-End - Connecting to Kurento